 Despite both of them includes air, air pump and air compressor are quite different in their usage.
 We can see the usage of an air compressor almost in every heavy work.
 Starting from household works to industrial works, air compressors are everywhere.

 An air compressor can be used for spray painting, impact wrench, framing crews, nailing guns, sprinkling water, and whatnot.
 You can do almost everything with an air compressor wherever any working force is required.
 You can even inflate car tires with air compressors too.
 Check out our post on how to inflate a car tire using an air compressor to get the tutorial.

 An air pump is no less than an air compressor in terms of usage.
-Inflating bike tires or balloons for your daughter’s birthday, the usage of an air pump is not limited to that only.
-We can see the use of an air pump in any aquarium to infuse oxygen to the water.
-Or we can also use an air pump to light up fire in our fireplaces.
+Inflating bike tires, inflating swimming rings, mattresses, cushions or balloons for your daughter’s birthday, the usage of an air pump is not limited to that only.
+We can see the use of an air pump in any aquarium to infuse oxygen into the water.
+Or we can also use an air pump to light up the fire in our fireplaces.